SwapysProject/Offline_Voice_Authentication/README.md

 2.  **Registration (`register.py`):**
     *   The user provides a username.
     *   The script checks if the username already exists in the database.
 If so, it prompts for overwrite confirmation.
-    *   The user is prompted to speak a fixed passphrase ("My voice is my password, verify me.").
+    *   The user is prompted to speak a fixed passphrase ("Hey there Siri, its me, wake up").
     *   A short audio clip (e.g., 5 seconds) is recorded using `sounddevice` and saved as a float32 NumPy array.
 An original WAV file backup is also saved in `recordings/`.
     *   Basic **noise reduction** (spectral gating via `noisereduce` library) is applied to the recorded audio data.
     *   `resemblyzer` is used to extract a speaker embedding (a vector representing the voice characteristics) from the *noise-reduced* audio.
 This embedding is the "voiceprint".